Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Proposed Method

-We employ the pre-trained Swin Transformer\cite{swin} as the underlying network architecture.
-The primary objective of the semantic feature extraction network is to acquire multi-scale semantic features for each frame.
-It should be noted that diverse semantic content can exert varying influences on human tolerance towards distinct distortions\cite{li2019quality}.
-Furthermore, incorporating semantic information can aid in detecting and measuring perceptual distortions, making it a reasonable addition to the assessment of presentation quality.
-Additionally, presentation quality is hierarchical in nature, with perception occurring from low-level features to high-level ones.
-To account for this hierarchy, we splice multi-scale features extracted by the four stages of Swin Transformer and use them as frame-level semantic features.
+We employ the pre-trained Swin Transformer~\cite{swin} as the backbone network architecture.
+The primary goal of the semantic feature extraction network is to capture multi-scale semantic features for each frame.
+Notably, different semantic content can influence human tolerance to various distortions in distinct ways~\cite{li2019quality}.
+Furthermore, incorporating semantic information can aid in detecting and measuring perceptual distortions, making it a reasonable addition to the quality assessment.
+Additionally, video quality is hierarchical in nature, with perception occurring from low-level features to high-level ones.
+To account for this hierarchy, we concatenate the multi-scale features extracted across the four stages of the Swin Transformer and use them as frame-level semantic features.